RATTIKIN. The name is synonymous with commercial and residential real estate law in the State of Texas.

 Erin Dent serves as legal assistant for the firm, with over a decade of experience in real estate documentation, business organizations, foreclosure, probate and title closing services.
 Erin also oversees client relations for the firm.

 Senior Exchange Coordinator

 Wendi Eddleman has over 25 years of experience in banking, real estate, law and 1031 exchanges.
 She has developed a strong following in coordinating 1031 exchange transactions across the state and nation.

 Legal and Escrow Assistant

-Sarah Peck serves as legal and escrow assistant for the firm, specializing in legal documentation and closing coordination of title insurance transactions.
+Sarah Simmons serves as legal and escrow assistant for the firm, specializing in legal documentation and closing coordination of title insurance transactions.
 Sarah supports the document needs of 9 title closing operations across the area.

 Commercial Real Estate Law to Attorney at Law

 Tom Turet is an AV Preeminent-rated attorney, board certified in Commercial Real Estate Law.
 Tom has practiced real estate, title, energy, corporate and mortgage lending law for over 38 years, with extensive experience as a fee office title attorney and advisor to banks, mortgage companies and other lending institutions.
 Named as one of the Top Rated Lawyers by The American Lawyer magazine, Tom has been a frequent speaker on banking and mortgage lending topics including Texas home equity lending, TRID and commercial lending practices.
 Tom also graduated from The University of Texas at Austin’s School of Business with a B.B.A. in 1774, and with a Doctor of Jurisprudence from Southern Methodist School of Law in 1977, where he served on the Board of Editors of the Southwestern Law Review.
 He and his wife Kay live in Fort Worth where he has helped raise his four children and three step-children, all of which have obtained college degrees, with several holding advanced degrees in their field.